russell-n/apcommand/_sources/readme.txt

 This is a command-line controller for an access point (only the Atheros AR5KAP and Broadcom BCM94718NR right now).
-It was built specifically to allow H. Wong to write some `perl <http://www.perl.org/>`_ code to control the APs.
-The documentation is online `here <https://bitbucket.org/rallion/apcontrol>`_.
+It was built specifically to allow testers to write `perl <http://www.perl.org/>`_ code to control the APs.
+The documentation is online `here <https://russellnakamura.github.io/apcommand>`_.

 Installation
 ------------